Billy Crystal recreates iconic "When Harry Met Sally" look for 75th birthday, earning rave reviews

 "Love this!"
 Crystal commented.

 The actor also retweeted birthday well-wishes from Rick Overton, who he acted alongside in the 1998 film "My Giant."
-Overton wished Crustal a "Happy 3/4th's."
+Overton wished Crystal a "Happy 3/4th's."

 for more features.